Interfaces Supporting Surface Gap Soliton Ground States in the 1D Nonlinear Schroedinger Equation: Piecewise Constant Potentials and

 \eeq

 For the dislocation interfaces with $a=1$ and $b\in \{2,6\}$ Fig. \ref{F:disloc_2D} shows regions of the $(\tau,\lambda)$ plane where the integral $I_1$ or $I_2$ is negative, i.e. where ground state existence is guaranteed.
 These regions were computed using interval arithmetic.
 The domain $[0,1]\times [-2,0.98]$ in the $(\tau,\lambda)$-plane was completely covered\footnote{All intervals whose endpoints are not floating-point numbers are safely enclosed in slightly larger intervals by use of Intlab.} by two dimensional intervals (squares) of size $1/600$ along each dimension and when for a given square the interval arithmetic evaluation produced $I_k<0$ (which means a negative supremum of the enclosure of $I_k$), the square was shaded.
 Note that it is a priori clear that both $I_1$ and $I_2$ are zero at $\tau=0,1/2$, and $1$ because for these values $V_0(x+\tau)-V_0(x-\tau)\equiv 0$ due to the $1-$periodicity of $V_0$ and the integrands in $I_1, I_2$ thus vanish .
 The use of interval arithmetic in the computations then necessarily results in small neighborhoods of $\tau=0, 1/2, 1$ where the sign of the integrals cannot be determined.
+The quantities $I_1,I_2$ contain $\sqrt{a-\lambda}$ and $\sqrt{b-\lambda}$ in the denominator.
+To reduce the amount of round-off error for $\lambda$ close to $\min\{a,b\}$, we compute $\sqrt{a-\lambda}\sqrt{b-\lambda} \ I_{1,2}$ instead of $I_{1,2}$.

-As Fig. \ref{F:disloc_2D} shows, ground state existence is guaranteed in both cases $b=2$ and $b=6$ in almost the entire parameter domain $(\tau,\lambda)\in [0,1]\times [-2,0.98]$.
-Interestingly, in both cases we find regions where $I_1$ \textit{and} $I_2$ are negative.
-In these regions ground state existence thus follows by Corollary \ref{C:both_neg} irrespectively of the nonlinear coefficients $\Gamma_1$ and $\Gamma_2$ and of the order $p$ because both criteria in Theorem \ref{T:Bloch_cond} are satisfied.
-The coefficients and the order can be freely changed (within (H1)-(H3)) and the ground state will still exist!
-In particular, $\Gamma_1, \Gamma_2$ do not have to be related by the dislocation property in \eqref{E:disloc_interf}.
+As Fig. \ref{F:disloc_2D} shows, ground state existence is guaranteed in the cases $b=2$ in almost the entire subset $(\tau,\lambda)\in [0,1]\times [-2,0.5]$ and in the case $b=6$ in almost the entire subset $(\tau,\lambda)\in [0,1]\times [-2,0.7]$ of the parameter domain.
+As the results in Fig. \ref{F:disloc_tau_b2} and \ref{F:disloc_tau_b6} show, these subsets can, in fact, be enlarged by reducing the interval size in interval arithmetic.